José Saturnino Cardozo: Coaching career

 In November 2006, Club Olimpia's coach Oscar Paulin was fired due to poor performances by the team and Cardozo was named as the interim coach of the Paraguayan club, this being his first experience as a coach.
 He coached for the remainder of the year and for the 2007 Apertura tournament.

 In October 2009 he was hired to be an assistant coach for the team of Indios de Juarez for the Apertura 2009.

 Cardozo returned to Olimpia Asunción in November 2009 following coach Carlos Kiese's resignation.

 In 2011, he was hired as coach Querétaro FC where he led the team into their first liguilla and the team's all team highest place (8th) and points (26) in Primera División regular season.
 He managed to eliminate Guadalajara in the Quarter Finals and advance to a surprising semi-final where they lost to champions Tigres UANL 1–0.
 The following season however, Querétaro began the season with poor results, which once again emerged relegation problems against rivals Atlas and Estudiantes Tecos (relegated) which led to Cardozo's resignation.

 After spending the 2011 and 2012 seasons at Querétaro, he was appointed to manage Olimpia once again on 25 September 2012 after the departure of Gregorio Perez.

-On 7 May 2013, Cardozo was announced as the new manager for Club Deportivo Toluca of Mexico where he played for 10 years (1995–2005).
+On 7 May 2013, Cardozo was announced as the new manager for Toluca FC of Mexico where he played for 10 years (1995–2005).
 On 1 May 2016, during the 2016 Clausura, Cardozo confirmed that he would no longer coach Toluca beyond the end of the season despite still having a year left on his contract.
 He stated that since he did not meet his objective of reaching the Liga MX playoffs with the club, he had nothing more to do with the club, citing that Toluca was a big club with directors and fans that expected a lot more of the team than he could continue to offer.
 He stated that when a team can no longer accomplish what is asked of it, that the first change that must come is the manager, no questions about it.
 His team finished as runners-up in the 2013–14 CONCACAF Champions League, drawing 1–1 on aggregate against Cruz Azul before ultimately losing in a penalty shootout.

 Cardozo had a turbulent season at Chiapas during the Apertura 2016, being sacked in September and then brought back due to the petition of the chiapas players.
 He was ultimately sacked one week later after two more defeats.

 Cardozo took over Club Puebla early in the Clausura 2017 season.

 On 12 June 2018, Cardozo was appointed manager of Liga MX club Guadalajara.